joshgerdes/jekyll-uno/_posts/2019-07-20-xmltojson-cli.markdown

 "HelloWorld"
 ```

-Personal note: Duncker's candle problem applied to build tools to get one thing done, no more, no less.
+Personal note: Duncker's candle problem applied to build tools focus in getting one thing done, no more, no less.

 [xmltojson-cli]: https://www.npmjs.com/package/@gbalbuena/xmltojson-cli